Downingtown Area School District

 The Downingtown Area School District is a school district based in Downingtown, in Chester County, Pennsylvania, in the United States.
 The district operates ten elementary schools, three middle schools and three high schools.
 As of 2018, the district educates approximately 12,000 students, making it the largest school district in Chester County.

-Robert O' Donnell is the current superintendent of the Downingtown Area School District.

 Geography

 The district, located in central Chester County serves all of the following municipalities: